MikeMwita/africastalking-go/Readme.md

 }
 ```

+## Contributing
+We encourage contributions from the community.
+If you’re interested in contributing to the African’s Talking Go SDK, please read our contribution guidelines.

 ## Testing

 To test the SDK, you need to have a test database and a test account with Africa's Talking.
 You also need to set some environment variables for the test configuration.